spyder-ide/spyder-docs/doc/basic-first-aid.rst

 #. **Restart your machine**, in case the problem lies with a lingering process or another such issue.

-#. **Retore Spyder's config files** to their defaults, which solves a huge variety of Spyder issues.
+#. **Restore Spyder's config files** to their defaults, which solves a huge variety of Spyder issues.
-   From the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux), run:
+   From your terminal (or Anaconda Prompt on Windows), run:

    .. code-block:: bash